FurtherProgramming/assignment-2-s3848409/README.md

    - Code reuse

 # Lesson Learnt
 - So far, I have gained massive knowledge towards Java, SQL, and MVC design.
-I would say, this course has taught me a lot in writing defensive programming language and handling errors.
+- I would say, this course has taught me a lot in writing defensive programming language and handling errors.
+- Moreover, I was able to applied techniques and theories on concepts such as encapsulation, inheritance and polymorphism.

 # Packaging
 The main class is Main.java